The 5 KEY things that make an ideal NED candidate

 criteria UK directors

 There are literally thousands of boards operating across the UK.
-Each one of them operates differently and therefore seems difficult to determine exactly what they might look for in a new board member.
-Most will target specific sets of skills that regularly change to match the organisation’s current circumstances and values.
-Overriding this is 5 core assets or skills that are valued by most boards and make you a perfect board candidate.
+Each operates differently; therefore, it seems difficult to determine precisely what they might look for in a new Non-executive Director (NED).
+With every new appointment, boards usually seek specific skills that can vary depending on the organisation’s current needs, the board’s objectives, and its existing makeup.
+However, five core assets or skills are valued by most boards and make you a perfect board candidate.

 #1 Prior Governance or Board Experience

-If you don’t have board or governance experience it does not mean you can not get a board appointment.
-Just tell yourself that “everyone must start their board career somewhere”.
-What you need to do is try to orchestrate some governance and/or board-level experience.
-That may be serving on a committee at work, evidence of reporting to boards or a small not-for-profit appointment.
+If you don’t have board or governance experience, it does not mean you can not get a board appointment.
+Tell yourself that “everyone must start their NED career somewhere”.
+Consider how you might acquire or demonstrate governance and board-level experience.
+This may involve serving on a committee at work or within the community, evidence of reporting to boards or a small not-for-profit governance role.

 #2 Executive Skill Set

-One of the best ways for you to do this is to consider “how your skills can mitigate risk at board-level?”
-Answer the question “what could happen to the organisation if it did not have my skills and experience on the board?”.
-There are plenty of high profile cases where organisations have opened themselves up to unnecessary risk by not ensuring the right skills are represented on their board.
+One of the best ways to do this is by considering how your executive skills are transferable to a board role and which skills can mitigate risk at the board level.
+Explore what could happen to the organisation if it did not have your skills and experience on its board.
+In many high-profile cases, organisations have opened themselves up to unnecessary risk by not ensuring the right skills were represented on their boards.

 #3 Personal Connections